yankai364/Pirate-Dash-360-Tutorial/readme.md

 })
 ```

-Click on **Restart** in SparkAR Studio and you should see the entire level being rendered this time.
+Click on **Restart** in Spark AR Studio and you should see the entire level being rendered this time.
 Restart the filter a few more times, and you should notice that the tiles are being placed randomly.

 ![](img/render_random_tiles.png)